Assessing Customer Loyalty Is Often Reactive Rather Than Proactive

 Bring together insights and verbatims from your customers and devote workshop hours with cross-functional teams to ideate and innovate on opportunities to delight your customers.
 Most importantly, link feedback metrics with behavioral and financial metrics overtime to truly understand the impact on your investment efforts.

-Whatever customer loyalty metrics your organization decides on - just make sure it can be calculated at the individual customer level, or else it can never be statistically used in predictive analysis or directly tied with any financials.
+2. Whatever customer loyalty metrics your organization decides on - just make sure it can be calculated at the individual customer level, or else it can never be statistically used in predictive analysis or directly tied with any financials.
+This is the greatest challenge with NPS - it can not be calculated at the individual level, so no meaningful statistics can ever be leveraged with NPS to connect it with any other data (e.g. no correlations, no regressions, no financial linkages, etc.) Key Loyalty Metrics should be calculable at every level and for every major customer journey touchpoint.

 Dashboards are a great way to get your Loyalty Metrics out to your organization in a timely manner.
 A reliable and mathematically sound Loyalty Metric by Department or Team can actually be linked to bonuses or incentives.